johannschopplich/eslint-config/README.md

 # ESLint Config

-> Sharable ESLint config for my repositories.
+> Sharable ESLint config for my repositories with a focus on code reproducibility and readability.

 I was switching between different ESLint configs for my projects.
 Most of the time [Anthony Fu](https://github.com/antfu)'s set of rules was the best fit.
 He is [proactively advocating using ESLint for formatting](https://antfu.me/posts/why-not-prettier), which I don't agree with.
 I prefer to use [Prettier](https://prettier.io) for formatting and ESLint for linting.
-In addition, some rules where a bit too opinionated for my taste.

 Thus, the day has come to create my own ESLint config.
+My goal is to find the middle ground between as little rules as possible and as many rules as necessary.
+For example, I prefer strictly ordered module and type imports.

 Inspirations are drawn from:

 - [@antfu/eslint-config](https://github.com/antfu/eslint-config)
 - [@nuxt/eslint-config](https://github.com/nuxt/eslint-config)